yanqinshen/STA-663-project/README.md

 # SSVD

-SSVD obtains rank 1 approximation of the original data matrix X
+SSVD obtains rank 1 approximation of the original data matrix X. Algorithm details can be found in Section 3 of the report.

 Inputs are: